 Additionally, consider placing a basket on the outside of the crash cart to store other first-line items, such as gloves, extra electrodes, and various sized adult and pediatric bag-valve masks.

-Keep Your Drawers Stocked According to Function
+Keep Drawers Stocked According to Function

 Crash carts will vary from hospital to hospital depending on individual facility requirements and patient population.
-However, the best practice is to keep supplies that are frequently used together in the same drawer, and separate your drawers based on function.
+However, the best practice is to keep supplies that are frequently used together in the same drawer and separate your drawers based on function.
 Make sure each drawer is clearly labeled on the outside.

-General guidelines for how to stock a typical 6- drawer adult crash cart:
+General guidelines for how to stock a typical 6-drawer adult crash cart:

-• Drawer 1: Medications - This will include your emergency medications such as epinephrine and sodium bicarbonate, normal saline and sterile water vials, and medication labels.
+• Drawer 1: Medications - This will include your emergency medications, such as epinephrine and sodium bicarbonate, normal saline and sterile water vials, and medication labels.

 • Drawer 2: IV start and blood draw equipment - Store your angiocaths, butterflies, tape, and collection tubes here.

-• Drawer 3: IV fluids and tubing - This will house your dextrose solutions, sodium chloride, and extension tubing.
+• Drawer 3: IV fluids and tubing – will house your dextrose solutions, sodium chloride, and extension tubing.

 • Drawer 4: Adult airway management supplies – Stock ET tubes, laryngoscopes, blades, airway adjuncts, and supraglottic airways here.

-• Drawer 6: Procedure trays and miscellaneous equipment - Chest tube trays, central line kits and other extra supplies are often stored in the bottom drawers.
+• Drawer 6: Procedure trays and miscellaneous equipment - Chest tube trays, central line kits, and other extra supplies are often stored in the bottom drawers.

 Keep Supplies Inventoried and Inspected

-To avoid this, keep a list hanging on the outside of the cart that specifies every item that is stocked.
+To avoid this, keep a list on the outside of the cart that specifies every item stocked.
 Make sure IV fluids and medications have their expiration dates listed next to them as well.
 Have a system for double-checking inventory at least monthly to make sure that all items are present and that no expired items are left in the cart.
 Document this.
-Additionally, consider placing a lock on the crash cart to ensure its integrity in between checks.
+Additionally, consider placing a lock on the crash cart to ensure its integrity between checks.

-Regularly inspect all your big items to make sure they are functioning as they should.
+Regularly inspect all your big items to ensure they are functioning as they should.
 Check your defibrillator daily, and verify the joules discharged on schedule specified by your hospital.
 Make sure your oxygen tank is sufficiently full.
 Ensure that your portable suction machine is properly charged.
 Document appropriately that these checks have been performed.

-Editor's Note: This blog was originally published in November 2015.
+Editor's Note: This blog was originally published in April 2022.
 It has been re-published with additional up to date content.